Line98Dev/offline-video-editing/Documentation/User.md

       </tr>
     </table>

 Sign in to the application using your Zooom credentials.
-These are the same username and password you use on https://zooomapp.com/.
+This is the same username and password you use on https://zooomapp.com/.
     <table>
       <tr>
          <td>Mobile</td>